bobbynagra92/bobbynagra92/README.md

 - 🌱 I’m currently learning **Typescript, Flutter and various Computer Science courses**

-- 👯 I’m looking to collaborate on **any projects to get started within Machine Learning/A.I and/or blockchain technology.**
+- 👯 I’m looking to collaborate on **any projects to get started within Machine Learning/A.I and Cryptocurrencies/Blockchain technology.**

-- 🤝 I’m looking for help with **getting a software development role within an ambitious start-up/SME in New Zealand (willing to relocate for the right role 📍)..**
+- 🤝 I’m looking for help with **getting a software development role within an ambitious start-up/SME in New Zealand (willing to relocate for the right role 📍).**

 - 👨‍💻 Some of my projects are available on [https://github.com/bobbynagra92](https://github.com/bobbynagra92)